emberdex/NiceRunner/README.md

 ## Instructions

 - This script requires python3 to run.
-- Only tested on a Linux machine, but **should** work on Windows.
-Open an issue if not!
+- Tested on Windows and Linux, but should work on macOS.
+If not, feel free to open an issue!

 Simply execute `./nicerunner.py <file to run>`.